If you are just getting started with nootropic supplements, the choices can seem overwhelming. And even confusing at times.

 Your body uses CoQ10 faster than it can produce it.
 Meaning you need supplemental CoQ10 either from food or a nootropic supplement.
 You can get CoQ10 from eating fatty fish, beef, poultry, nuts, seeds and oils.

-Supplementing with a high quality CoQ10 can be one of the most powerful natural nootropics for boosting energy.
+Supplementing with high quality CoQ10 can be one of the most powerful natural nootropics for boosting energy.

 - PQQ – is the only known nutrient and natural nootropic that can promote the growth of new mitochondria.[xii]
+More mitochondria means more energy.

 And PQQ boosts the production of Nerve Growth Factor (NGF) which assists in the repair, maintenance, and regeneration of neurons in your brain.
-Including many of the neurons crucial for cognition, memory and learning.
+Including many of the neurons responsible for cognition, memory and learning.

 Anxiety and depression are something most of us have had to deal with at one time or another.